vocdoni/ui-components/components/voting/readme.md

 This is because we're not merging our styles with the base chakra theme, both to avoid a bigger bundle size and to ensure we don't unexpectedly overwrite styles.

 The above example is the easiest way to get all the default styles up and running, but you can always define your entire theme and ignore our base styles.
-See the details about multipart components below.

-In case you want to add the voting components to a page and ensure chakra-ui will not affect your theme, you may need to pass `resetCSS={false}` as a component
+See how our components are grainly styled below, in [components anatomy].

-prop:
+In case you want to add the voting components to a page and ensure chakra-ui will not affect your theme, you may need to pass `resetCSS={false}` as a component prop:

 ~~~tsx
 export const App = () => (